dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 `'const'? id1 <typeParameters>? '.' id2 <declaringParameterList>` is
 `id1.id2`.

-A compile-time error occurs if a class, enum, or extension type has a primary constructor whose name is also the name of a constructor declared in the body.
+A compile-time error occurs if a class, mixin class, enum, or extension type has a primary constructor whose name is also the name of a constructor declared in the body, or if it declares a primary constructor whose name is `C.n`, and the body declares a static member whose basename is `n`.

-Consider a class, enum, or extension type declaration _D_ with a declaring header constructor, also known as a primary constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not support declaring constructors, that is a syntax error)*.
-This declaration is treated as a class, enum, respectively extension type declaration without a declaring header constructor which is obtained as described in the following.
-This determines the dynamic semantics of a declaring header constructor, and similarly for a declaring body constructor.
+Consider a class, mixin class, enum, or extension type declaration _D_ with a primary constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not syntactically support primary constructors)*.
+This declaration is treated as a class, mixin class, enum, respectively extension type declaration without a primary constructor which is obtained as described in the following.
+This determines the dynamic semantics of a primary constructor.

 A compile-time error occurs if the body of _D_ contains a non-redirecting generative constructor, unless _D_ is an extension type.

-*For a class or an enum declaration, this ensures that every generative constructor invocation will invoke the declaring header constructor, either directly or via a series of generative redirecting constructors.
-This is required in order to allow initializers with no access to `this` to use the parameters.*
+*For a class, mixin class, or enum declaration, this ensures that every generative constructor invocation will invoke the primary constructor, either directly or via a series of generative redirecting constructors.
+This is required in order to allow non-late instance variable initializers to access the parameters.*

-If _D_ is an extension type, it is a compile-time error if _D_ does not contain a declaring constructor that has exactly one declaring parameter which is `final`.
+If _D_ is an extension type, it is a compile-time error if the primary constructor that _D_ contains does not have exactly one parameter.

 *For an extension type, this ensures that the name and type of the representation variable is well-defined, and existing rules about final